This harissa honey chicken bake is so easy to prepare and it's all cooked in the same oven pan, so there is less clearing up too.

 Harissa is a thick chilli paste that is used often in Moroccan and Tunisian cuisine as a marinade or as a dip.
 It is made with a mixture of chillies along with spices such as coriander, garlic and caraway but it has a definite smoked tone which reminds me of smoked sweet paprika.

-- sliced garlic cloves
+- garlic - cloves rather than powder.

-- white or yellow onions - cut into wedges
+- white or yellow onions - cut into wedges.

-- green beans/ French beans
+- green beans - French beans

 - clear honey